 - 1 teaspoon chili powder

 - 1 teaspoon salt

-- In a separate container, mix together the vinegar, sugar, chili powder, tabasco, salt and pepper and stir until the sugar dissolves.
+- Using a small jug, whisk together the olive oil, vinegar, sugar, chili powder, tabasco, salt and stir until the sugar dissolves.
 Add the oil and mix.

 - Pour the dressing over the vegetable mixture and gently toss to coat evenly.

 - Cover the bowl with plastic wrap or a lid and refrigerate for at least 1 hour to allow the flavors to meld together.